developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/gesture/Gesture.md

 subhead:
 ---
 ## Overview
-The Enterprise Browser is capable of capturing gestures from the touch screen if the appropriate hardware is installed.
-You can define multiple gestures on the same page but to avoid performance issues it is recommended you do not create more than 5 per page.

-**Note**: Not supported on Windows CE if [debug buttons](../guide/configreference/#debugbuttons) are enabled in the [Config.xml](../guide/configreference) file.
+The Gesture Module is used to capture gestures drawn on a touch-sensitive screen.
+Multiple gestures can be defined for capture on a single page.
+Zebra recommends defining no more than five gestures per page to avoid performance issues. **Note**: Not supported on Windows CE if [debug buttons](../guide/configreference/#debugbuttons) are enabled in the `Config.xml` file.

-There are three types of screen gesture:
+There are three types of screen gestures:

-* Linear – detects straight line movements on the screen
+* Linear – straight-line movements on the screen
-* Circle – detects full or partial circular movements on the screen
+* Circle – full or partially circular movements on the screen
-* Hold – detects when the screen is touched and held
+* Hold – when the screen is touched and held

 ## Enabling the API
 In order to use this API you must include reference to the following JavaScript file that is included with the Enterprise Browser installation: